“I’m glad to have company.” Nemo, the limbless ascetic, leaned to look over Leo’s shoulder. “I heard a bird. Will it arrive soon?”

 Leo clutched his biceps.
 “Why would I?”

-“If you won’t pay, freedom will escape you.
-You’ll have no one to blame but yourself for your slavery.”
+“If you won’t pay, then freedom will escape you.
+You’ll forever be slave to your own shadow.”

 Leo grimaced.
 “Crazy bastard.”

 “Call me what you want.”
 Nemo munched his own shoulder.
-He licked every drop of blood and swallowed his own skin.
-“Man is free exactly when he chooses to be, but if you haven’t the guts, I can’t blame you.”
+He licked up every drop of blood.
+“Man is free exactly when he chooses to be, but if you haven’t the guts, I can’t blame you.
+You’re no man!
+You’re a wobbling, whimpering victim-complex.
+You surrender your freedom to everyone you meet because responsibility burns you like ice.
+Now I’ve got your freedom, somehow, and I’m telling you to buy it back.”

-“Come on,” said Nemo.
+“Come on, now,” said Nemo.
 “Be less worthless than your daddy.”

 Now Leo flushed red with rage.
 He opened wide and chomped his finger clean off.
 Blood spurt onto the rocky cave floor.
 He groaned and spat his finger into his lap.
 “Don’t talk smack about my daddy!”